rndinfosecguy/Scavenger/README.md

 python run.py -0
 ```

-However, it is not always possible to use this intended method, as you are might be in NAT mode and therefore you do not have an IP exclusively (whitelisting your IP is not reasonable here).
+However, it is not always possible to use this intended method, as you might be in NAT mode and therefore you do not have an IP exclusively (whitelisting your IP is not reasonable here).
 That is the reason I also implemented a scraping mode where fast TOR cycles in combination with reasonable user agents are used to avoid IP blocking and Cloudflare captchas.

 To start the bot in scraping mode run it in the following way: